 The beacon shall commence transmissions upon activation even if no valid position data are available.
 Until valid data is available, the content of the encoded position data field of the message shall be the default values specified in Annex A. The first input of position data into the beacon message shall occur as soon as valid data is available.
-If the beacon has the capability to provide updated position data, subsequent transmissions of the updated position shall not occur more frequently than every 5 minutes.
+All beacons with internal navigation devices shall provide updated position data, in accordance with section 4.5.5.4.